bofh69/langgen/README.md

 ### Named Objects
 A named object is an object with four names and some flags;
-* A singular short name (ie postman)
+* A singular short name (postman)
-* A singular long name (ie old postman)
+* A singular long name (old postman)
-* A plural short name  (ie postmen)
+* A plural short name  (postmen)
-* A plural long name (ie old postmen)
+* A plural long name (old postmen)
 The names can be nouns and proper names.

 ### Viewers
-A viewer can answer questions such as if it can see an Object.
+A viewer is something that can observe and interact with objects.

 ### Objects
 An Object is a Named Object and also a Viewer.